paypronl/woocommerce-payments-plugin/resources/readme.txt

 = 2.0.1 =

 * Fixed a bug where order would not be automatically cancelled when payment is cancelled
+* Return 'ok' in the callback response body

 = 2.0.0 =